NxPKG/khulnasoft-docs/content/1.1.1.1/other-ways-to-use-1.1.1.1/dns-over-discord.md

 ## Development

-The DNS over Discord bot is deployed on [Cloudflare Workers](https://workers.cloudflare.com/).
+The DNS over Discord bot is deployed on [Khulnasoft Workers](https://workers.Khulnasoft.com/).

 You can find the source code for the bot on GitHub, as well as information on getting started with contributing to the project, at [https://github.com/MattIPv4/DNS-over-Discord/](https://github.com/MattIPv4/DNS-over-Discord/).